astromatic/visiomatic/doc/_sources/setup.rst.txt

 Image options control the default settings for image processing and presentation.

 :param:`brightness` `float`
-  Set the default brightness for images.
+  Set the default brightness for images (between -100.0 and +100.0).
   The default value is :param:`0.0`, indicating no change from the original brightness.

 :param:`contrast` `float`
-  Adjust the default contrast of images.
+  Adjust the default contrast of images (between 0.01 and 10.0).
   The default value is :param:`1.0`, meaning no change from the original contrast.

 :param:`color_saturation` `float`
-  Define the default color saturation level.
+  Define the default color saturation level (between 0.0 and 5.0).
   The default is :param:`1.5`, which increases the saturation.

 :param:`gamma` `float`
-  Set the default `gamma correction <https://en.wikipedia.org/wiki/Gamma_correction>`_ value.
+  Set the default `gamma correction <https://en.wikipedia.org/wiki/Gamma_correction>`_ value (between 0.1 and 5.0).
   The default is `2.2`, which is appropriate for `sRGB <https://en.wikipedia.org/wiki/SRGB>`_ displays.

 :param:`quality` `integer`